We lead with an ethic of care.

 Mathematics Faculty

 Silas Nelson joined the Bridge Way School in the Fall of 2023 after working with the Big Picture Learning organization for 5 years.
-During this time, he has been dedicated to creating inquiry based learning in math that allows for students to really transfer the skills into real world skills.
-Silas has spent years in project based learning environments at alternative schools, finding ways to make education accessible and relevant to all students.
-He has a passion for working with any and all students, and is going to pursue his masters in Special Education starting in the fall of 2023.
+During this time, he has been dedicated to creating inquiry-based learning in math that allows for students to transfer academic skills into real world application.
+Silas has spent years in project-based learning environments at alternative schools, finding ways to make education accessible and relevant to all students.
+He has a passion for working with any and all students, and is currently pursuing his masters in Special Education.
 Bridge Way offers the perfect opportunity to support Philadelphia’s most vulnerable and important students, and ensure they have their own path to graduation and further success.
+He has two amazing cats and a deep appreciation for music of all genres.
+He is always ready to share his latest recipes with students and staff— leading our Friday community meal initiative.

 Recovery Artist-In-Residence